Learn investing basics

 Step-up SIP: The most powerful thing most investors ignore

-A 10% annual step-up on your SIP can nearly double your final corpus compared to a flat SIP.
+A 10% annual step-up can nearly double your corpus.
 Here's the math.

 Tax